nixksans/nvim/ReadMe.md

 ## Git Integration
 The setup includes **gitsigns.nvim** for inline git information similar to GitLens.
 Signs show added, modified, and deleted lines and you can toggle blame with `:Gitsigns toggle_current_line_blame`.

+## Code Folding
+Code blocks can be folded with **nvim-ufo** which uses Tree-sitter to create folds similar to VS Code.
+Use `zM` to close all folds and `zR` to open them.